Rebecca Maddern: Career

 Maddern started off her career in radio after she completed a Bachelor of Arts in Media Studies from the RMIT University in 1999.
-Later she became a sports reporter for Melbourne radio station Triple M, whilst there she worked alongside some of the top media personalities of Australia.
+She worked at Melbourne’s Nova 100 early in her media career, where she gained on‑air presenting experience and established herself within commercial radio.

-In 2001, Rebecca began reading the Fox FM afternoon news reports and, at the beginning of 2002, moved to Nova 100 to read the breakfast news during the inaugural year of Hughesy, Kate and Dave.
+She later moved to become a sports reporter for Melbourne radio station Triple M, whilst there she worked alongside some of the top media personalities of Australia.

 Seven Network

 In October 2002, Maddern joined the Seven Network after being offered reporting position by the news director.
-It was there in her first year of television reporting, she won a prestigious Quill Award for her coverage of Victoria's January 2003 bushfires.
+It was there in her first year of television reporting, she won a Quill Award for her coverage of Victoria's January 2003 bushfires.

 In March 2014, Maddern joined Sunrise as Melbourne correspondent replacing Nick Etchells.
 In recent years, Maddern had reduced duties on Seven News as a senior reporter due to her Sunrise commitments.
 She remained with Sunrise until her move to the Nine Network.
 Nathan Templeton replaced her as Melbourne correspondent.